Kyaddala: Production

 The series was produced by Emmanuel Ikubese Films together with Reach A Hand Uganda.
 Season one trailer was released on 24 September ahead of the series premier on 27 September 2019.
 The series started airing on 4 October 2019 on NBS TV.
 It was shot on location at Hana International Mixed School in Kampala and stars actors from Nigeria, Kenya and Uganda and aimed at addressing issues affecting all African youths.
 Usama Mukwaya joined the series as the producer, Emmanuel Ikubese and Humphrey Nabimanya executive produced the series while Loukman Ali, Alex Ireeta did cinematography and Lloyd Lutara and Allan Manzi joined as writers together with the show creator, Emmanuel Ikubese.
 The series was Ikubese's directorial debut.

 Reception

 The series was well received by critics.
 Roy Ruva of Chano8 wrote that the series would change the face of television in Uganda.
 It was confirmed that series will be renewed for a second season.
 According to Usama Mukwaya, the show producer, the new is being written by a diverse team.
 "We have a diverse and inclusive crew of writers and cast, both seasoned and novices.
 We are also using this platform to nurture new talent", Usama Mukwaya said.

-Season 2 is expected to follow a university setting and highlight challenges faced by young people at an advanced level of education, building up on the first season which focused on secondary school life.
+Season 2 was in a university setting and highlighted challenges faced by young people at an advanced level of education, building upon the first season, which focused on secondary school life.

 It was announced that Kyaddala would air again on Pearl Magic Prime both season one and two beginning 3 July 2022.